Vivian Campbell: Personal life

 Campbell currently lives in New Hampshire and has two daughters with ex-wife Julie Campbell.
-After getting divorced, Campbell married his longtime girlfriend Caitlin Phaneuf on 4 July 2014.
+After divorcing, Campbell married his longtime girlfriend Caitlin Phaneuf on 4 July 2014.
 He also plays football regularly with Hollywood United F.C., a team composed mostly of celebrities and former professional football players.

-On 10 June 2013, Campbell announced that he has Hodgkin's lymphoma.
-Though he announced in November 2013 that he was in partial remission, in June 2014 he took that back saying the statement was premature.
+On 10 June 2013, Campbell announced that he had Hodgkin's lymphoma.
+In November 2013 he claimed to be in partial remission, but in June 2014 he said the statement was premature.
 He had stem-cell therapy in late 2014, and by October 2015 he announced that while the cancer is still there he was doing much better using immunotherapy, undergoing treatment every three weeks with pembrolizumab.
 In 2023, he announced that the pembrolizumab was waning in effectiveness and chemotherapy had been added to his recent treatments.

+In 2025 he declared that he was in remission after 12 years, but on 19 August 2026 he announced that the cancer had returned.

 Rallying

 Campbell competes in the American Rally Association championship since 2021.
-He has accumulated 0 wins and 20 points since his first entry, with his most recent entry being in the Overmountain Rally Tennessee.
+He has accumulated 0 wins and 20 points since his first entry, with his most recent entry being in the 2026 Olympus Rally in Washington State.
+In 2026, the film Vivian Campbell: Between Stages was released about his love of rally car racing and was an official selection at the 2026 New Hampshire Film Festival and the International Motoring Film Awards in Los Angeles, CA.